We always take care of your smile

 Temporomandibular Joint (TMJ) Treatments

-The temporomandibular joint is the joint that functions like a hinge between the skull and the jawbone.
-This joint is located on both sides of the skull, just in front of the ears.
+The temporomandibular joint (TMJ) is a hinge-like joint located between the skull and the jawbone.
+It is positioned on both sides of the head, just in front of the ears.

-It allows the jaw to move up, down, left, and right, enabling speaking, chewing, and yawning.
-The temporomandibular joint is controlled by the muscles surrounding and attached to it.
+This joint enables the jaw to move up, down, right, and left, allowing functions such as speaking, chewing, and yawning.
+The jaw joint is controlled by the surrounding muscles.

-People with TMJ disorders may experience severe pain and discomfort for short periods or over many years.
-This condition is more common in women than in men.
-In recent years, it has been observed more frequently in individuals exposed to high levels of stress in daily life.
-It often manifests as teeth clenching (bruxism) or teeth grinding.
+People with TMJ disorders may experience temporary or long-term severe pain and discomfort.
+These disorders are more common in women than in men.
+They are also more frequently observed in individuals exposed to high levels of daily stress, especially those who clench or grind their teeth (bruxism).

 Symptoms Observed in TMJ Disorders

-Treatments for TMJ disorders range from self-applied methods and preventive treatments to injections and surgical procedures.
-Specialists generally recommend starting with conservative (protective) treatments.
+Treatment for TMJ disorders varies from person to person.
+Treatment options may range from simple self-care measures to preventive and medical treatments, injections, and surgical procedures.
+Specialists generally recommend starting with conservative treatments.

 Medical Treatments

-Night guards or splints are plastic appliances worn over the upper or lower teeth to keep them in a specific position throughout the night.
-They protect the teeth from damage caused by grinding or clenching and help ensure proper bite alignment.
+Night guards and TMJ splints are appliances placed over the upper or lower teeth to maintain them in a specific position during use.

 We always take care of your smile